Meet Ron, dedicated education, health care and employment law advisor and litigator.

 Employer Judgment For Employee Theft (2011) – Achieved $300,000 judgment for international company to recover amounts lost when employee obtained kickbacks from suppliers.

 Wells v.
-Anthem Health Plans of Maine (2006) — Prevailed as counsel for Anthem on claims for breach of contract and unfair claims practices in complicated matter involving migraine medication, working with world-renowned expert in the treatment of migraines.
+Anthem Health Plans of ME (2006) — Prevailed as counsel for Anthem on claims for breach of contract and unfair claims practices in complicated matter involving migraine medication, working with world-renowned expert in the treatment of migraines.

-Catholic Charities of Maine, Inc. v.
+Catholic Charities of ME, Inc. v.
 City of Portland, 304 F.Supp.2d 77 (D. Me.
 2004) — Successfully defended the City of Portland in ERISA and constitutional attack on the city’s domestic partnership ordinance, establishing that Catholic Charities’ provision of health benefits was exempt from ERISA and did not constitute speech or religious expression.

 Roger Edwards, LLC v.
 Fiddes & Sons, Ltd., 387 F.3d 90 (1st Cir.
 2004) — Prevailed as trial co-counsel and lead appellate counsel for Fiddes, a British company, in claim for breach of a distribution contract and then in three subsequent appeals to the First Circuit Court of Appeals, which included the awarding of sanctions against Roger Edwards, LLC for frivolous pleadings.